mbedder/control-center-android/README.md

 Control Center
 ==============

-Control Center is an app for controlling mBetter home automation projects.
+Control Center is an app for controlling mBedder home automation projects.
 This is the Android version.